 - Providing targeted service consistently across all channels

-- Having the loyalty program integrate with the customer experience(must be a digital loyalty program).
+- Having the loyalty program integrates with the customer experience(must be a digital loyalty program).

 By being unique and valuable to customers, businesses create a win-win situation where both the business and the customer understand the value they are receiving.